frezamajithia/taskleaf-app-gabe-freza/README.md

 ## Project Overview

-TaskLeaf is a comprehensive task and calendar management solution that demonstrates modern web development practices including three-tier architecture, RESTful API design, JWT authentication, external API integration, and containerized deployment.
+TaskLeaf is a comprehensive task and calendar management solution, much like some popular ones out there, that demonstrates modern web development practices including three-tier architecture, RESTful API design, JWT authentication, external API integration, and containerized deployment.

 ### Key Features